 Defining Long COVID symptoms

-- You can use words and/or a picture or drawing of your choosing/design
+- It can be in your own words and/or using a picture or drawing of your choosing/design

 - We’re particularly keen to hear about the symptoms you feel aren't well described, or even those that overlap with other health conditions or remain unexplained

-- Your input will help us improve the way we design our surveys, inform what we explore in our interviews, as well as give us (and others viewing the page) broader insight and understanding of what ongoing COVID symptoms actually mean to those affected.
+- Your input will help us improve the way we design our surveys and inform what we explore in our interviews as part of the REACT-Long COVID study, as well as give us (and others viewing this page) greater insight into what ongoing COVID symptoms actually mean to those affected.
+More on the 'why' here

 - We also hope this challenge will spark a bigger, more collaborative campaign to visualise, understand and define the symptoms and/or effects of COVID-19